irabrocc/pdfimage2latex/README.md

 # PDF Diff Visualizer for LaTeX

+This extension is developed with the help of an LLM.
+This readme.md file has the general idea of the extension while some data might be wrong.
 A VS Code extension that automatically detects visual differences between PDF versions of LaTeX documents and generates annotated comparison images directly in your project.

 ## Features